How to become a Type B Home provider:

 G. CPR (for infant, child, and adult) and First Aid certification for Applicant, Emergency Caregiver, and any Employee must be verified and submitted prior to child care licensure, at the expense of the Provider Applicant.

 H. Health and Safety Training Class Schedule one class must be taken by the Provider Applicant, all Emergency/Substitute Caregivers, and Employees as required in 5101:2-14-08.
 If classes are taken at a location other than the County Agency, you must provide a completed and signed JFS 01924 “Inservice Training for Type B Home Providers Form.
-(Click here for schedule of classes held at Lucas County Job & Family Services and additional training links)
+(Click here for additional training links)

 ADDITIONAL INFORMATION YOU WILL NEED ONCE YOU ARE LICENSED: